Billie Lawless: Biography

 Lawless was born in Boston, Massachusetts and grew up in Buffalo, New York.
 His interest in art was fostered by the presence of the Albright–Knox Art Gallery nearby, and a by sculptor Larry Griffis, who was a friend of the family.
 Lawless was a rower and in 1967 he stroked the first Senior Heavyweight crew to win the American and Canadian Schoolboy National Championships (Canadian Secondary School Rowing Association) in the same year.
 In his senior year of high school he represented the United States at the World Rowing Championships held in the Netherlands, competing in the straight four.
 Rowing has remained a constant in his life through college as a coach at the West Side Rowing Club.

 He attended Rutgers College, New Brunswick, New Jersey from 1968 to 1970 and from 1972 to 1974 when he graduated with a BFA degree.
-At Rutgers College Lawless studied with Bob Cook, Livingston College and Mel Edwards at Rutgers.
+At Rutgers College Lawless studied with Bob Cook, Livingston College and Melvin Edwards at Rutgers.

 Between the years of 1970 and 1972 Lawless actively fought against the war in Vietnam.
 He was involved in litigation with his local draft board.
 Board officials arbitrarily removed his student status and made him available to the draft, so he claimed conscientious objector status.
 Lawless litigated and won a decision in New York State Supreme Court.

 After his student status was restored he enrolled at the University of Notre Dame, South Bend, Indiana and studied with Kostantin Milonadis, a Distinguished Professor and Artist-in-Residence at the university.
 Lawless committed himself to working with steel and the idea of combining it with as many different materials as possible (in particular at that time, stained glass).

 From 1980 to 1982 Lawless attended the University at Buffalo, SUNY studying with Duayne Hatchett and George Smith, receiving a MFA degree in June 1982.
-During this period, though unrelated to his graduate studies, Lawless also built and installed Cock-a-doodle-doo at the Buffalo State College.
+During this period, though unrelated to his graduate studies, Lawless also built and installed Cock-a-doodle-doo at Buffalo State University.
 This piece was dedication in May 1982.

 In 1984 Lawless created the sculpture titled Green Lightning which was placed in the Midtown Corridor of Buffalo, New York.